designhaiku/bigdata/hbase/README.md

 * Multiple columns form a **row**.
 A row may contain millions of columns.
 Rows are stored lexicographically by their row keys.
 * A **table** is a collection of rows.
 * Columns are grouped into **column families**.
 Column families provide semantic boundaries between data.
 Columns from same family are stored together in the same storage file called an **HFile**
 * Column families are defined at table creation time.
 Should not be changed too often since this is an expensive operation.
-Should not have a reasonable number of families.
+Should have a reasonable number of families.
 * The **Region** is the basic unit of scalability and load balancing.
-The represent continuous ranges of rows stored together - similar to shards in RDMS.
+They represent continuous ranges of rows stored together - similar to shards in RDMS.
 Regions are dynamically created by the system.
 Can be either split when they become two large or merged to reduce number of storage files.
 * Each region is served by exactly one **Region Server**.
 Each Region Server can serve multiple regions.

 #### Storage